Sir Geoffrey de Glanville1

 Anthony Grey is the son of George Grey, 2nd Earl of Kent and Lady Catherine Herbert.1

-Anthony Grey lived at Branspeth, County Durham, England.1
+He lived at Branspeth, County Durham, EnglandG.1

 Child of Anthony Grey